Fanatec CSL Elite

 The brake pedal has a little more resistance.
 Also, the brake later becomes the clutch pedal when you install the Load Cell Kit.

 This is the bread and butter of the pedal set.
-It makes it actually compete with ClubSports in their previous version V2.
+It makes it actually compete with ClubSport Pedals V2.

-Even more so, I think that this Load Cell Kit makes the pedals even BETTER than Club Sport Pedals V2.
+But wait, I even think that this Load Cell Kit makes the pedals even BETTER than Club Sport Pedals V2 (BUT NOT Club Sport Pedals V3!).

 So why is that?